anir1296/2D-Game-Programming-Library/README.md

 # 2D-Game-Programming-Library
 This repository hosts a few classic games I've recreated.
-These were made for Windows using [SFML](https://www.sfml-dev.org/) and Visual Studio 2022.
+These were made for Windows in C++ using [SFML](https://www.sfml-dev.org/) and Visual Studio 2022.
 All of the games utilize a 2D grid which greatly simplifies game coding logic.

 ![chess_gif](https://github.com/user-attachments/assets/1ced04ff-65b8-4931-b681-29c0fc0c5d51)![pacman_gif](https://github.com/user-attachments/assets/1ba77d2a-874c-4029-9e83-ee0a9853ed54)